Hokuryu Town Office implements residents' idea! "Planting cherry tree seedlings" in Nonno Forest

 A young cherry tree that holds the dreams of children

-Put up the supports and add protective materials
+Setting up supports and adding protective materials

 Protective materials are tied to the posts with hemp rope.